neamtiu/BoschAssessmentDevOps/README.md

 - assessment.yaml = contains all the instructions given to ansible to deploy the application

+Pictures with the application running can be also found in the assessment folder.

 Application access link is the following: http://18.157.176.82:3000/